-Proper preparation is key to a safe and worry free trip abroad, Global Programs is committed to providing you the resources you need to prepare for your international experience whether it’s for business or pleasure.
-Continue reading below for information on important steps to take from registering your trip to observing cyber security guidelines.
+Proper preparation is key to a safe and worry-free trip abroad.
+Global Programs is committed to providing the resources you need to prepare for your international experience whether it’s for business or pleasure.
+Continue reading below for information on important steps to take including how to register your trip and better ensure cybersecurity when traveling.

 Trip Registration and Insurance

 For COVID-19 travel updates and information, please click here.